fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 A place to list rumoured projects for further research, and vapourware, projects that have been planned but no usable code has been written yet.

 * [CloutStream](https://pinafore.social/accounts/25168) - a federated replacement for LinkedIn

+* [CommonsPub](https://gitlab.com/OpenCoop/CommonsPub) - a fork of Pleroma intended to provide a UX that supports economic transactions and coordination

+* [Communecter](https://github.com/pixelhumain/communecter) - already supports ActivityStreams, plans to implement the rest of AP soon

+* [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intends to federate with AP.
+No commits since early 2017.
+Dead project?

 * [Spritely](https://gitlab.com/spritely/spritely) - a new federated media-streaming server in Ratchet, planned by Chris Webber of MediaGoblin fame